Frequently asked questions

 Once the tests have taken place, when will I receive the test results for my child?

-Results of the Maths and Verbal Reasoning tests will be emailed to parents before the end of September.
+Results will be emailed to parents before the 31 October each year.

 Where can I obtain sample test papers?